-Students will be provided with an externally set question paper which consists of a choice of several questions to be used as starting points.
-Students are required to choose one of these questions as the focus for their investigations.
-The themes are broad and cover a range of interests.
+Students will be provided with an externally set question paper with a choice of a themes to be used as their starting point.
+The theme is broad and will cover a range of interests.
 The question papers will be provided on 1st February or as soon as possible after this date.
-Following a preparatory period students will undertake 15 hours of unaided supervised time in which they will develop an outcome or a series of outcomes.
+Following a preparatory period of investigation, observation and exploration, students will undertake 15 hours of unaided supervised time in which they will develop an outcome or a series of outcomes.